- Home

 Stan Gregory is an experienced worker’s compensation attorney who will guide you through the complicated and often confusing workers’ comp claims process.
 You need to spend your time and energy recovering from your injury, not dealing with the frustration of trying to get your workers’ comp claim paid.
 Stan Gregory will handle your Home Depot workers’ comp claim for you, helping you prepare your case and representing you at hearings and in negotiations.

-What to Do When You Experience a Workplace Injury
+What to Do After a Workplace Injury in Deptford and Gloucester County

 Workers’ Compensation Benefits Available in New Jersey